The nonprofit world is pivoting once again following the most recent safety concerns related to COVID-19.

 5. Contact-Free Check-in

 It’s not uncommon for volunteers to arrive at a shift in groups and congregate around your check-in station.
-To adhere to social distancing protocol and move through attendance efficiently, consider facilitating mobile check-in.
+To adhere to a social distancing protocol and move through attendance efficiently, consider facilitating mobile check-in.
 This will allow volunteers to check-in to an opportunity and log their hours using a smartphone without having to wait in line or share sign-in materials.
 For those without access to a mobile device, have a staff member or volunteer take attendance–this way you have just one person touching the check-in kiosk or sign-in sheet.

 Some volunteer management systems offer a mobile volunteer app that prompts the volunteer to check-in to their opportunity and log their hours directly from their phones, reducing person-to-person contact.